tarilabs/jsr223-powerfx/README.md

 Object result = engine.eval("a+b", bindings); // result = 3
 ```

+# FAQ

+Q: Why F# ?<br/>
+A: No particular reason, I've always been looking for an excuse to experiment using it; luck is being prepared when the opportunity comes :)

+Q: Is it "production-ready"?<br/>
+A: This is a [chabuduo](https://youtube.com/clip/UgkxeVe0fr81gBBZXzQ1LG2189Z1QrYspmXt) MVP working-PoC

+Q: I have a feedback/question?<br/>
+A: Feel free to contact me!

 # References

 Helpful references I've used while building this experiment